 Click on images below to enlarge:

-The Australian Department of Agriculture, Fisheries and Forestry (DAFF) has supported the development of epidemiological models as decision support tools to support the formation of Animal Health policy.
-The regional-scale model AusSpread (Garner and Beckett, 2005), and its successor the national-scale model AADIS (Bradhurst et al., 2015), have helped inform complex policy questions such as the influence of resource shortfalls on disease control, potential benefits of emergency vaccination, early indicators on the potential extent of an outbreak, post-outbreak surveillance to support proof-of-freedom from disease, and the impact of post-outbreak management of vaccinated animals on return to trade.
+The Australian Department of Agriculture, Fisheries and Forestry (DAFF) has long supported the development of epidemiological models as decision support tools to support the formation of animal health policy.
+Models can help inform complex policy questions such as the influence of resource shortfalls on disease control, potential benefits of emergency vaccination, early indicators on the potential extent of an outbreak, post-outbreak surveillance to support proof-of-freedom from disease, and the impact of post-outbreak management of vaccinated animals on return to trade.

-Since its initial release in 2015, the AADIS model has evolved into a flexible modelling framework that can simulate contagious livestock disease, vector-borne livestock disease, transboundary animal disease, plant pests, environmental pests, and human disease.
+AADIS has a novel hybrid modelling approach that combines mathematical, agent-based, network, and cellular automata modelling techniques.
 AADIS captures disease epidemiology, regional and seasonal variability in transmission (e.g., due to environmental differences and seasonal livestock production and marketing patterns), and multi-jurisdictional approaches to control.
-AADIS has a novel hybrid modelling approach that combines mathematical, agent-based, and cellular automata modelling techniques.